amamic1803/Chimp-Memory-Test/README.md

 # Chimp-Memory-Test
-A memory test similar to the one used for chimps.
+A memory test similar to the one used on chimpanzees.

 Video:
 [The Cognitive Tradeoff Hypothesis](https://www.youtube.com/watch?v=ktkjUjcZid0)